-Michael Baker biologists Ryan Winkleman and Lauren Mapes inventoried and evaluated the extent and conditions of the vegetation communities found within the boundaries of the survey area and confirmed existing conditions within the survey area on April 12, 2022.
-Michael Baker biologists did not encounter any access restrictions and were able to survey the entire survey area.
+Michael Baker biologists Ryan Winkleman and Lauren Mapes inventoried and evaluated the extent and conditions of the vegetation communities found within the boundaries of the project site and a 50-foot buffer (survey area) and confirmed existing conditions within the survey area on April 12, 2022.
+Michael Baker biologists were not able to survey the entire survey area due to access restrictions associated with the private residential properties along the project's northeast and eastern boundary, as well as a temporary construction yard along a portion of the project's western boundary.
+However, these areas were observed with binoculars from within the project site.
 Refer to Table 1 below for a summary of the survey date, timing, surveyors, and weather conditions.